The stabilized automorphism group of odometers and of Toeplitz subshifts: Preliminaries

 If $u$ is a Toeplitz sequence we define the \textit{Toeplitz subshift given by u} to be $(X_u,\sigma_u)$ where $X_u=\overline{\mathcal{O}_{\sigma}(u)}$ and $\sigma_u=\sigma|_{X_u}$.
 We omit the sub-index to simplify the notation and denote by $(X, \sigma)$ the respective Toeplitz subshift.
 Toeplitz subshifts were defined by Jacobs and Keane who also showed that every Toeplitz shift is minimal $\cite{JaK}$.

 Let $(X,\sigma)$ be a Toeplitz subshift given by the Toeplitz sequence $u$.
 From now on, we assume $u$ is not periodic as otherwise the system $(X,\sigma)$ is periodic.
 An element $x\in X$ is called a \textit{Toeplitz orbital}.
 It is important to note that a Toeplitz orbital may not be a Toeplitz sequence as some of its coordinates may not be periodic.
 Since $u$ is not a periodic sequence, points in $X$ that are not Toeplitz sequences necessarily exist (compare to Cor.
 4.2 in \cite{baake}).
 If $x$ is a Toeplitz sequence in $X$ we call it a \textit{regular point}.
 We denote by $R$ the set of all regular points in $X$.
 The singleton fibers of the map $\pi\colon X\to \Z_{(p_n)}$ from $X$ to its maximal equicontinuous factor $(\Z_{(p_n)},+1)$ correspond to the regular points in $X$ and form a dense $G_\delta$ subset of $X$ (see for example \cite{DownSur}).
-It is clear that any period that occurs in $x$ is equal to some $p_n$ in the period structure of $u$.
+It is clear that any period that occurs in $x$ is also a period that occurs in $u$.
 We define the \textit{periodic part of x} as

 and the \textit{aperiodic part of $x$} as